Precum doesn’t contain sperm, but don’t get too comfy with it if you’re trying to avoid pregnancy.

 Another option is the copper intrauterine device (IUD).
 A copper IUD is a small, T-shaped form of contraception placed into the uterus.
 The copper acts as a sperm repellent, making fertilization difficult.

-This device can prevent unwanted pregnancy if inserted into the vagina within 5 days after sex.
+This device can prevent pregnancy if inserted into the uterus within 5 days after sex.
 As a bonus, it remains an effective birth control method for up to 12 years.
-How’s that for peace of mind?

 Although precum doesn’t naturally contain sperm, it can still cause pregnancy by transporting lingering sperm to an egg.

 To fully prevent pregnancy, account for the risk precum poses if you’re using the withdrawal method.
-And remember that emergency contraception is an effective option if taken right away.
-May the odds be ever in your favor.
+And remember that emergency contraception is an effective option to prevent pregnancy if taken right away.